Bobcat says its focus is on proper attachment matches

 Photo courtesy of Bobcat

-Remarks Katinka Kincses, a Europe-based regional product manager for attachments at Bobcat, “We supply one of the most extensive programs of attachments, with which you can carry out all common activities in construction, landscaping, agriculture, demolition, recycling and material handling.
-That is why all of our compact machines have been developed as tool carriers.”
+Katinka Kincses, a Europe-based regional product manager for attachments at Bobcat, says, “We supply one of the most extensive programs of attachments, with which you can carry out all common activities in construction, landscaping, agriculture, demolition, recycling and material handling.
+That is why all of our compact machines have been developed as tool carriers.

 For those with a need for speed, she adds, “If you want to work at a high driving speed, a skid-steer loader is not suitable and it is better to use a compact wheel loader.
 If lifting height and reach are important, a compact wheel loader or a telehandler are the more obvious choices.
 Compact wheel loaders also have the advantage that the driver sits higher and has a better view of the work area.”

-That attachment range is “particularly wide” in the landscaping and construction sectors, according to Bobcat, which lists buckets, grabs, clamps, pallet forks, roller brushes, dozer blades, graders, rakes, flail mowers, trenchers, drills and demolition hammers as among the options.
+That attachment range is particularly wide in the landscaping and construction sectors, according to Bobcat, which lists buckets, grabs, clamps, pallet forks, roller brushes, dozer blades, graders, rakes, flail mowers, trenchers, drills and demolition hammers among the options.

-Kincses says those options are poised to increase, commenting of customer feedback, commenting, “We map out their wishes and conduct field research to develop new attachments and new functions.”
+Kincses says those options are poised to increase, commenting of customer feedback, saying, “We map out their wishes and conduct field research to develop new attachments and new functions.

-While not giving away any trade secrets, she hints, “We are working on interesting things that will see the light of day next year.”
+While not giving away any trade secrets, she says, “We are working on interesting things that will see the light of day next year.”